Residential Real Estate Contracts in Texas: The Value of Special Provisions

 A buyer should want to have the opportunity to do a walk-through of the property immediately before closing and funding in order to be sure that everything is as it is supposed to be.
 There are many horror stories on this subject including one where the seller removed all shrubbery from the property the morning of closing.

 During the 2020 freeze in Texas, there was a case where the seller walked into closing as if everything were normal, signed the documents, accepted the wired sales price, and walked out.
 During that exact time, the house was in the process of flooding due to burst pipes.
 The seller took the money and ran.
-Everyone including the realtors got paid but the buyer was left with massive damages and doubtful insurance coverage.
+Everyone including the realtors got paid but the buyer was left with massive damages, doubtful insurance coverage, and the prospect of a lawsuit against a seller who was long gone.

-Creative transactions often involve non-standard documents.
+The content of the principal closing documents (deed, note, and deed of trust) is of importance to the buyer even if there are no custom or non-standard agreements between the parties.
 Will the buyer have the right to review and approve these documents before closing?
-Will the buyer be compelled to close if the proposed documents do not accurately reflect the parties’ agreement?
+Will the buyer be compelled to close if the proposed closing documents do not accurately reflect the contract?
 Will the buyer be in default if he refuses to sign such documents?

 SELLER-ORIENTED SPECIAL PROVISIONS